FelixOnline/v2/content/articles/2016-5-13-newcastle-students-union-to-sell-drug-testing-kits.md

 imported: true
 ---

-Newcastle university students' union is to sell drug\-testing packs to its students – not to test them for drugs – but to test the drugs themselves.
+Newcastle university students' union is to sell drug-testing packs to its students – not to test them for drugs – but to test the drugs themselves.

 The single use tests require students to use a small amount of their drugs, and a colour comparison chart to give an indication as to what the substances actually contain.